f4grx/sys11/README.md

 The goal is to build a robust, simple, reliable, and repairable computer from scrap, similar to what collapseOS is seeking.

+The main shell is a forth interpreter.
+The "old" shell (readline/parse args/execute) is still retained for the moment but it may go away as soon as Forth is working properly.

+Forth is a portable stack-based language wich is surprisingly powerful, even on small targets.
+It has the potential to describe complex programs in a very compact way.

 CPU: 68HC11A0, the most basic one.
 This is what I found in my drawer, and is more desirable than a basic 6502 or other because it has integrated peripherals.
 I only choose chips that I have replacement for.